Jalen Beeks: Colorado Rockies

 On November 6, 2023, Beeks was claimed off waivers by the Colorado Rockies.
 In 45 appearances for Colorado in 2024, Beeks compiled a 6–4 record and 4.74 ERA with 38 strikeouts and 9 saves.

 Pittsburgh Pirates

 On July 29, 2024, Beeks was traded to the Pittsburgh Pirates in exchange for pitcher Luis Peralta.
 In 26 relief appearances for the Pirates down the stretch, Beeks recorded a 3.92 ERA with 17 strikeouts and one save 20 2/3 innings pitched.

 Arizona Diamondbacks

 On March 7, 2025, Beeks signed a minor league contract with the Houston Astros.
 He was released prior to the start of the season on March 22.

 On March 26, 2025, Beeks signed a one-year, $1.25 million contract with the Arizona Diamondbacks.
+Beeks made 61 appearances (including two starts) for the Diamondbacks, accumulating a 5–3 record and 3.77 ERA with 47 strikeouts and one save across 57 1/3 innings pitched.

+Texas Rangers

+On March 13, 2026, Beeks signed a one-year, $1.6 million contract with the Texas Rangers.
+He made 29 appearances for the Rangers, compiling a 2–1 record and 3.81 ERA with 21 strikeouts over 26 innings of work.
+On July 4, it was announced that Beeks would require season–ending surgery to repair a flexor tendon strain.

-Personal
+Personal life

 Beeks and his wife, Brie, have a son and two daughters.
 The family resides in Northwest Arkansas.